giopler/giopler-cpp/CONTRIBUTING.md

-Gioppler is distributed under the terms of the MIT license.
+Giopler is distributed under the terms of the MIT license.
 All new contributions must be made under this license.